Fauntleroy/Igneous/README.md

 - **jst_namespace** *(string)* - The variable name to make the compiled templates available on.
 Defaults to `JST`
 - **paths** *(array)* - An array of strings representing the paths to include in this flow.
 These paths can be files or folders.
 If a folder is specified, Igneous will walk through the folder and include every file found within, including subfolders.

+## Tests

+You can run Igenous' tests with the command `npm test`.
+These tests require [Mocha](https://github.com/visionmedia/mocha) to run.

 ## Future Plans

 In no specific order: